Lipitor

 Drug Interactions

-Increased risk of myopathy w/ cyclosporine, fibric acid derivatives, lipid-modifying doses of niacin or CYP 3A4/transporter inhibitors (eg, erythromycin & azole antifungals).
-Increased plasma conc w/ CYP 3A4 inhibitors eg, erythromycin, clarithromycin, PIs, diltiazem HCl, grapefruit juice (>1.2 L/day).
+Increased risk of myopathy w/ cyclosporine, fibric acid derivatives, lipid-modifying doses of niacin or CYP3A4/transporter inhibitors (eg, erythromycin & azole antifungals).
+Increased plasma conc w/ CYP3A4 inhibitors eg, erythromycin, clarithromycin, PIs, diltiazem HCl, grapefruit juice (>1.2 L/day).
 Increased AUC w/ itraconazole.
-Increased exposure w/ cyclosporine, glecaprevir, pibrentasvir, letermovir, elbasvir, grazoprevir.
-Reduced plasma conc w/ CYP 3A4 inducers (eg, efavirenz, rifampin), oral antacid susp containing Mg & Al hydroxides, colestipol.
+Increased exposure to atorvastatin w/ transporter inhibitors eg, cyclosporine, glecaprevir, pibrentasvir, letermovir, elbasvir, grazoprevir.
+Reduced plasma conc w/ CYP3A4 inducers (eg, efavirenz, rifampin), oral antacid susp containing Mg & Al hydroxides, colestipol.
 Increased digoxin conc.
 Increased AUC of OCs containing norethindrone & ethinyl estradiol.
-Myopathy w/ colchicine.
+Reports of myopathy w/ colchicine.
 Increased risk of rhabdomyolysis w/ fusidic acid.

 MIMS Class